 When we talk about streaming, it's usually on-demand video services, such as Netflix, Hotstar, and Amazon Prime Video.
 "Regular" TV is also available online, through apps on our phones, in the form of services such as DittoTV, JioTV, SonyLIV (for sports), YuppTV, among others.

 These services bring the Indian television viewing experience to mobile devices and Smart devices, but they're not exactly cheap.
-For example, Yupp TV starts at $9.99 (approximately Rs.
-650) per month, which is as much as you'd pay for a Netflix subscription in India, and more than what most people would pay as their monthly cable or DTH bill in India.
+For example, Yupp TV starts at Rs.
+5 per day, or Rs.
+99 per month, for a relatively limited selection of channels.
 And of course, on top of that, you're paying for bandwidth as well.

 "It was a radical call on price, that helped to democratise TV in the truest sense of the word," says Anand.
 "People were able to watch without owning a TV, or getting a cable connection.
 'Bees ka TV' was a tremendously successful gamble for us."